 Consumer advisory examples

-Here are some easy examples to keep in mind when composing a menu:
+Here are some easy examples of disclosure statements and reminder components to keep in mind when composing a menu: